signorpipo/wle-pplaygrounds/wle_pplaygrounds/wle_pplayground/wle_pplayground/README.md

 A collection of assets that can be useful while working with the Wonderland Engine (like gamepads 3D models) can be found [here](https://github.com/signorpipo/wle-assets).

+The development of this template and the PP library is actually being done on the [wle-pp-dev](https://github.com/signorpipo/wle-pp-dev) repository, where you can find the most up to date version of the library, even though it might not be stable.

 # License

 Copyright (c) 2022-2024 [Elia "Pipo" Ducceschi](https://signorpipo.itch.io/).